Interdisciplinary Science with Foundation Year BSc

 Electronic Engineering UG

 This extended four-year degree provides intensive, well-structured support, to enable your progression onto a degree in science, such as engineering, healthcare, Earth sciences or mathematics.
+If you’re looking to progress onto Medicine and Surgery BMChB or Dental Surgery MChD/BChD the degree will be six years.

 During the foundation year, you’ll receive an intensive introduction to the academic and life skills, qualities and techniques that are necessary for success as science, technology, engineering, and mathematics (STEM) undergraduates.

-Our curriculum has a strong emphasis on digital literacy, ethics and diversity.
+Our curriculum has a focus on digital literacy, ethics and diversity.
 Compulsory modules in mathematics and a choice of sciences are taken to develop interdisciplinary knowledge and understanding of facts and principles across each of the scientific disciplines.
 You’ll also gain skills for scientific inquiry in practical, laboratory and field work.

 There's a strong emphasis during the foundation year on helping you achieve your full potential and development as an independent, self-directed learner.
 Teaching is inclusive and supportive to make sure you’re intellectually stretched.
+As a foundation year student you'll be part of the University from day one with all the experiences and opportunities that this offers.

 Group sizes vary based on module choices, allowing you to engage actively and develop team-working skills with your peers.
 Methods of assessment during the foundation year will ensure you’re prepared for further study onto your degree.

-This course is for UK students from a widening participation background (who meet our additional entry criteria) and who don’t currently meet the typical entry requirements for direct entry to a degree.
+This course is for UK students from a widening participation background (who meet our additional entry criteria) who don’t currently meet the typical entry requirements for direct entry to a degree.
 This course does not accept students with previous higher education experience, including other foundation years or international students.

 The Lifelong Learning Centre provides a supportive environment to enable you to progress to degree-level study.
 We’ll work with you during your foundation year to provide guidance and help to identify the degree pathway most appropriate for you.